(Last Updated on : 16-07-2019)

 and this was invented and popularized by Pandit Vishwa Mohan Bhatt.
 Though it comes in the category of classical instruments, it is not an ancient one, since it is actually a modified slide guitar

-with 20 strings: three melody strings, five drone strings strung to the peg head, and twelve sympathetic strings strung to the tuners mounted on the side of the neck.
+with 20 strings: 3 melody strings, 5 drone strings strung to the peg head, and 12 sympathetic strings strung to the tuners mounted on the side of the neck.
 A tumba or gourd is screwed into the backside of the neck for improved sound quality and vibration.
 It is played by placing it on one's lap.